-CD v EF (2021) claimant was a minor at the time of the road traffic accident suffered serious brain injury and significant future needs.
+CD v EF (2021) the Claimant was a minor at the time of the road traffic accident suffered serious brain injury and significant future needs.
 Case settled for a lump sum of £4.5 million plus PPO’s of £195,000 p/a which had a capitalized value of £17.5 million approved by Mr Justice Freedman.
-Led by Bill Braithwaite QC;
+Led by Bill Braithwaite KC;

 AB v XY (2019) cyclist v motorist collision leaving claimant with a very significant acquired brain injury.
 The claimant needs 24-hour care as well as considerable future therapies and the need for extensive adaptations to his property.
-At the CCMC Chris secured a budget of £600,000 in costs (90% of what was claimed).
 Case settled at a JSM for a lump sum of £6.225 million approved by Mr Justice Jay.
-Led by Bill Braithwaite QC;
+Led by Bill Braithwaite KC;

-JD (1) ST (Deceased) (2) v MW (ongoing) – the claimants were involved in a much publicised incident whereby the defendant and the driver of another vehicle deliberately rammed the claimant’s vehicle off the road and into an adjacent building resulting in the death of the driver and catastrophic injuries to the front seat passenger.
+JD (1) ST (Deceased) (2) v MW (2022) – the claimants were involved in a much publicised incident whereby the defendant and the driver of another vehicle deliberately rammed the claimant’s vehicle off the road and into an adjacent building resulting in the death of the driver and catastrophic injuries to the front seat passenger.
 The defendant (and the driver of another vehicle) were convicted of causing death by dangerous driving and sentenced to 7 ½ and 6 ½ years respectively.
 The surviving claimant has been left with life changing injuries including a brain injury, serious internal injuries and has opted for an elective above the knee amputation of his injured leg.
 After commencement of proceedings an investigation concluded that failures with the treatment he received via the NHS resulted in the amputation being necessary and therefore the NHS have been brought into proceedings as a Defendant.
-Damages are estimated in the region of £10 million.
-Led by Bill Braithwaite QC;
+Damages settled at £5 million.
+Led by Bill Braithwaite KC and Gerard Martin KC;